Aberdeen Lake (Nunavut)

 Aberdeen Lake is a large, irregularly shaped lake in Kivalliq Region, Nunavut, Canada.
 It is located on the Canadian Shield.
 The lake measures nearly 90 km east-west with a peninsula in the center separating the lake into almost two halves which extend nearly 30 km north-south.
 The Thelon Wildlife Sanctuary is to the west.

 The Thelon River is the lake's primary inflow and outflow.
-Beverly Lake and Schultz Lake are nearby.
+The lake is downstream from Beverly Lake and upstream from Schultz Lake.